The Housing Agreement

 The Housing Office will consolidate, at its discretion, any vacancy that exist or occur after Room Selection.
 The remaining student may be moved to another room or building if necessary.
 It is a student’s responsibility to ask roommates about their future plans in order to avoid possible problems.
 Keeping a vacancy in your room is NOT an option.

-Please feel free to contact the Housing Office (ext.
-3681) with any questions regarding the Letter of Intent, Housing Commitment Agreement, or Room Selection Process.
+Please feel free to contact the Residence Life and Housing Office (973-408-3681) with any questions regarding the Housing Agreement, or Room Selection Process.